 This video describes how the Federal Work-Study program works at Goshen College.

 To qualify for a federal work-study program, you must submit your FAFSA and meet certain requirements as designated by the government and your individual community college.

 According to the US Department of Education, the value of your FWS award depends upon three factors:

 - Your application timing – Remember, with financial aid, the process is based upon a “first come, first serve” philosophy.
 The earlier you send in your FAFSA, the more money is available for awards.

-- Your financial need – This determines what your maximum earning amount will be with the FWS program.
+- Your financial need – This determines your maximum earning amount with the FWS program.

 - Your school’s funding abilities – Each school is allocated a certain amount of funds for the FWS program.
-Based upon their funding allocations, your FWS award is impacted.
+Based on their funding allocations, your FWS award is impacted.